viktoria-hurtisova/WFA_Convertor/README.md

 ## About

-This project is only a "Proof of concept" for the Weighted Finite Automata (WFA) Compression.
+This project is only a "Proof of Concept" for my bachelor thesis **Representing Images by Weighted Finite Automata**.
 This project only implements the conversion of pictures to WFA and back.
-It represents the images exactly, therefore, please do not use images bigger than 256x256 pixels.
+It represents the images exactly, therefore, please do not use big images.

 ## Repository Contents

-- WFA_Lib - C# library for data structures and algorithms
+- `WFA_Lib` - C# library for data structures and algorithms
-- WFA_Convertor - C# application WFA_Convertor
+- `WFA_Convertor` - C# application WFA_Convertor
-- WFA_Convertor.sln - Visual Studio solution file
+- `WFA_Convertor.sln` - Visual Studio solution file

+## Dependencies

+The main library is using the **Extreme Optimization Numerical Libraries** library.
+To use this software, you may purchase a license online from [here](https://www.extremeoptimization.com/howtobuy).
+To obtain a trial key, go [here](https://www.extremeoptimization.com/trialkey) and follow the instructions there.

 ## Installation

+The installation package is no longer updated with the new commits.
+The application works, but terribly.
-Run the installation package to install WFA\_Convertor on your computer.
+Run the installation package to install `WFA_Convertor` on your computer.
 Follow the installer's instructions.
-Run the WFA\_COnvertor.exe to launch WFA\_Convertor after the installation is finished.
+Run the `WFA_Convertor.exe` to launch `WFA_Convertor` after the installation is finished.

 ## Usage